 Connect FireWire hard drives directly to a FireWire port on your computer.
-Do not connect a FireWire hard drive to the second FireWire port on the rear panel of Digi 002 because Digi 002 FireWire ports do not pass audio data when the unit is powered off.
+Do not connect a FireWire hard drive to the second FireWire port on the back panel of Digi 002 or Digi 002 Rack because the FireWire ports do not pass audio data when the unit is powered off.